lune-climate/lune-ts/README.md

 ## Build

-For a simple command that does all the building of the current source code inside docker as done on CI:
+If you want to rebuild everything locally from the remote OpenAPI schema (as performed on CI):
-`docker-compose -f docker-compose-ci.yml run build_from_schema`
+`docker-compose -f docker-compose-ci.yml run update_from_remote_schema`

-Keep in mind the previous command does not include any changes done to the `base_client` file.
-If you also want to build the client (useful if changes were made in `base_client`) update from the remote schema API, you can do:
+If you want to make sure the build is succeeding but don't want to rebuild the client from the remote schema nor update with possible changes in the base client generator (as performed on CI):
 `docker-compose -f docker-compose-ci.yml run build_from_source`

-If you want to rebuild the library based on the official openAPI schema (https://docs.lune.co/openapi.yml), you can do:
+For local builds, you can use a more lightweight version to rebuild the schema from the remote that doesn't make sure dependencies are installed and skips linting:
-`docker-compose -f docker-compose-ci.yml run update_from_remote_schema`
+`docker-compose -f docker-compose.yml run local_model_rebuild`

 If you want to get hands on inside the container, you can get in and use the make commands as much as you want.
 To get a shell inside it, just do:
-`make shell`
+`docker-compose -f docker-compose.yml run client`

-Once inside, you have many commands at your disposal.
-Here are a few with some description.
+Once inside, you have all Makefile commands at your disposal.
 Feel free to explore the `Makefile` to see all available.
+Here are some examples:

-Fully rebuild from the remote openAPI schema
+- Fully rebuild from the remote openAPI schema: `make build-from-schema`
-`make build-from-schema`

-Build with current source code
+- Build with current source code: `make build-from-source`
-`make build-from-source`

-If all you want is to check if code is valid and building `make build-from-source`
+- If all you want is to check if code is valid and building: `make build-from-source`

 ## Publish

 Publishing is currently done automatically whenever changes happen in `package.json`.
-To increase the version, use the provided github workflow to increase the version (patch).
+To increase the version, use the provided github workflow to increase the version (major, minor or patch).
 This will create a PR that just needs to be approved and merged.
-Alternatively, a PR with the version increase can be made manually in case the version change is different.

-To aid in upping the versions, use the `make` commands: `patch|minor|major-version` depending on the wanted version increase.

 ## Future work